nim-lang/Nim/doc/manual.md

 For the `unary_minus` rule there are further restrictions that are not covered in the formal grammar.
-For `-` to be part of the number literal its immediately preceeding character has to be in the set `{' ', '\t', '\n', '\r', ',', ';', '(', '[', '{'}`.
+For `-` to be part of the number literal its immediately preceding character has to be in the set `{' ', '\t', '\n', '\r', ',', ';', '(', '[', '{'}`.
 This set was designed to cover most cases in a natural manner.